AEGEE/MyAEGEE/README.md

 docker-compose exec omsevents bash /root/bootstrap.sh
 ```

-Now you should have a working dev environment set up.
+Et voila, you should have a working dev environment set up.
 You will still need to activate the events module in the modules tab where you already copied the API Key.

 # Usage
 To stop everything, run `docker-compose down` in the docker-folder.
 You can start everything again with `docker-compose up -d` Other than that, you should have a working dev-environment by now.

+# Credits
+This repo was loosely based upon laradock, the docker-alternative to the native homestead.